jjmchew/jjmchew.github.io/LS171/04-spotQues.md

 3
 Is the Internet the same thing as a network?

 - Not quite.
 The internet is similar to a network, but because it's the interconnection of many different networks, it's much larger and more complex than any specific network might be.
 At the smallest scale, a network could be a LAN (Local Area Network) where 2 computers are connected by a single cable to share information.
-The internet is comprised of many (more complicated) LANs all interconnected and supported by a series of protocols that allow all of the computers to connect and share information.
+The internet is comprised of many (more complicated) LANs all interconnected by what can be thought of as a network of routers and supported by a series of protocols that allow all of the computers to connect and share information.

 ---